anjalie-kini/KeyMathPy/CONTRIBUTING.md

 * If you are well versed with math, you could review current function implementations and suggest new and useful functions.
 * If you are not a developer, perhaps you would like to help with the documentation.

+NOTE: All functions must be run with Python 3.

 The process is straight-forward.

 * For those just getting started with pull requests, GitHub has a